VenkataAnirudh/Vision-and-RAG-based-Telegram-bot/README.md

-# Multimodal Trading RAG & Vision Telegram Bot
+# Multimodal RAG & Vision Telegram Bot

 A local, privacy-focused Telegram bot that acts as a trading assistant.
 The system utilizes a Retrieval-Augmented Generation (RAG) pipeline to answer queries based on local PDF documents and a local Vision-Language Model (VLM) to analyze and describe uploaded images.
 All AI processing executes entirely on the host machine.